BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: System Discovery with Uncertainty Quantification

 Burgers' equation is a non-linear PDE system that has been widely investigated due to its versatility in modeling various physical processes.
 It serves as a simplified framework for understanding phenomena such as fluid dynamics, gas dynamics, and traffic flow.
 Its mathematical structure, which balances nonlinear advection and viscous diffusion, makes it a widely used test case for developing and validating numerical methods.
 The equation is given by:

 where $u(x,t)$ represents the velocity field, and $\nu$ denotes the viscosity coefficient.
 In this experiment, $\nu$ takes the value of 0.1.
-The training data for Burgers' Equation is generated with 256 different positions spaced equally with $x\in[-8,8]$, and 101 different time steps spaced equally with $t\in [0,10]$.
-The candidate library consists of 10 terms with polynomial order up to 2 with the basis being $[1,u,u_x,u_{xx},u^2,uu_x,uu_{xx},u_x^2,u_xu_{xx},u_{xx}^2]$.
-Initial condition is set to $u(0,x)=exp(-(x - 3)^2 / 2)$.
+The training data for Burgers' equation is generated with 256 different positions spaced equally with $x\in[-8,8]$, and 101 different time steps spaced equally with $t\in [0,10]$.
+The candidate library consists of 10 terms with polynomial order up to 2, with the basis being $[1,u,u_x,u_{xx},u^2,uu_x,uu_{xx},u_x^2,u_xu_{xx},u_{xx}^2]$.
 The training data is injected with 0.2\% noise.
+For Burgers' equation, the initial condition is set to $u(0,x)=exp(-(x - 3)^2 / 2)$.